History of the University of Michigan: Making of an American research university (1851–1900)

-Michigan in the 20th century
+Michigan in the early 20th century (1900–1950)

 University President Marion LeRoy Burton's tenure, which started in 1920, saw the advent of major field research initiatives in Africa, South America, the South Pacific, and the Middle East.
 Burton raised admissions standards and sought to heighten the academic rigors of the university's courses, while taming the often-rowdy social lives of his students.
 Burton later made the nominating speech at the Republican National Convention for incumbent president Calvin Coolidge in 1924.
 Shortly after attaining his place in the national spotlight, Burton died of a heart attack in February 1925.
 The memorial bell tower that bears his name remains a prominent campus landmark.
 Burton was succeeded by Clarence Cook Little, a highly divisive figure who, among other things, offended Roman Catholics with his vocal endorsements of contraception.

 The 1930s saw a major crackdown on the consumption of alcohol and the rowdiness that had characterized student life practically from inception.
 In February 1931, local police raided five fraternities, finding liquor and arresting 79 students, including the captain of the football team and Michigan Daily editors.
 During the Great Depression, ritual and widespread freshman hazing all but ceased.
 Long known as a "dressy campus," student attire became less formal.
 Fraternities and sororities became less prominent in student life, as their finances and memberships went into steep decline.

-UM's position as a prominent research university gained momentum in 1920 with a formal reorganization of the College of Engineering and the formation of an advisory committee of 100 industrialists to guide academic research initiatives.
+The university's position as a prominent research university gained momentum in 1920 with a formal reorganization of the College of Engineering and the formation of an advisory committee of 100 industrialists to guide academic research initiatives.
 In addition, 1933 saw the completion of the new Law Quadrangle, a gift from alumnus William W. Cook.
 The quadrangle quickly became a campus landmark, known for its integration of residence and legal scholarship.

 In 1943, Michigan was one of 131 colleges and universities nationally that took part in the V-12 Navy College Training Program which offered students a path to a Navy commission.

 During World War II, the university grew into a true research powerhouse, undertaking major initiatives on behalf of the U.S. Navy and contributing to weapons development with breakthroughs including the VT fuze, depth bombs, the PT boat, and radar jammers.
 By 1950, university enrollment had reached 21,000, of whom 7,700 were veterans supported by the G.I.
 Bill.
 In the same year, the university purchased 300 acre of land north of the Huron River that would later become North Campus.
+In 1948, Michigan's Institute for Social Research (ISR) was established by Rensis Likert.